birgerosterberg/thechobanalgorithm/README.md

 - Visual Studio Code
   - The website was developed with Visual Studio Code as the IDE.
 - GitHub
-  - Source code is hosted on GitHub and delpoyed using Git Pages.
+  - Source code is hosted on GitHub and deployed using Git Pages.
 - GitKraken
   - https://www.gitkraken.com/ was used to commit and push code during development.
 - Font Awesome